theBowja/genshin-db/readme.md

 # genshin-db

-### Information is from the fandom and various other sources.
-JSON database with robust searching.
+### Genshin Impact JSON database with a robust searching API!
+Updated to version 1.3.
+Sources from the fandom wiki and GenshinData repo.

 ------------------------------------

 Flexibly search and get the information of characters, talents, constellations, weapons, weapon material, talent material, artifacts, food recipes.

+All in-game languages are supported for query and result. (only for talents and constellations)

+Start with:

 ```js
 const genshin = require('genshin-db');
 ```

-I recommend referring to [examples.md](https://github.com/theBowja/genshin-db/blob/main/examples.md) since I didn't really write a detailed readme.
+Refer to [EXAMPLES.md](https://github.com/theBowja/genshin-db/blob/main/examples.md) since this readme isn't really good.

-NOTES: every input string to the query parameter will be autocompleted to match possible values.
-This means doing something like genshin.characters('amb') will give the same results as genshin.characters('amber')
+Every input string to the query parameter will be **autocompleted** to match possible values.
+This means doing something like genshin.characters('amb') will give the same results as genshin.characters('amber').
+If there are no results, then **undefined** will be returned.

+Please join [my discord](https://discord.gg/MHhYnRSC) and talk to me.

 ## Table of Contents